Societal Alignment Frameworks Can Improve LLM Alignment: The Democratic Opportunity Inherent in the Under-specified Nature of LLMs' Objectives

 The challenge of aligning LLMs is often framed as a technical problem, one that can be solved through better reward modeling, training objectives, or oversight mechanisms.
-However, alignment is not merely a technological issue.
+However, as our exploration suggests, alignment is not merely a technological issue.
 It is fundamentally a societal one.
 To understand the significance of this alternative view, one needs to take a step back and start from the following: we humans are constantly in the process of finding our way around the world.
 Part of that process involves imagining better ways of living together.
 We may find some of our practices to be inadequate, for instance, but may not always be able to articulate why.
-In such cases, we often resort to conversations, to refine our intuitions and distill their underlying structures.
+In such cases, we often resort to conversations to refine our intuitions and distill their underlying structures.
 These evolving dialogues shape and refine our moral and social expectations, which, in turn, influence the values that guide our decision-making.
-The fact that these values change and often clash, is a good sign---a sign of ongoing critical engagement and willingness to question existing norms.
+The fact that these values change and often clash is a good sign---a sign of ongoing critical engagement and willingness to question existing norms.

-Now consider a team of engineers considering how to design AI tools that will be deployed within contexts such as education, healthcare, or justice practices.
+Now, consider a team of engineers designing AI tools that will be deployed within contexts such as education, healthcare, or justice practices.
 Some of these tools, like LLMs, can be used as conversational partners.
 The feedback given as a context can be leveraged to refine LLMs' behavior.
 Given the inherently dynamic nature of the values that inform education, healthcare, or justice practices, as we previously discussed, the key problem is to establish how to structure this feedback process.
 Different groups of users will evolve different values over time.
 Are there ways of incentivizing collective, critical engagement with LLMs?
-Can bottom-up, iterative refinements be configured to support users' in defining the very values that preside over their practices \citep{delacroix2024lost}?
+Can bottom-up, iterative refinements be configured to support users in defining the very values that preside over their practices \citep{delacroix2024lost}?\looseness=-1